 What Are the Parts of a Car Accident Claim?

-Randolph Rice, a Baltimore personal injury lawyer, looks at two factors when evaluating a potential car accident claim: liability and damages.
+Baltimore personal injury lawyers look at two factors when evaluating a potential car accident claim: liability and damages.
 Each part plays an essential role in determining who’s at fault in a car accident and the potential value of a claim.

 Liability means who caused the accident through either negligence or carelessness.
 In order to have a successful car accident case in Baltimore, you need to prove that the other driver did, or failed to do, something that led to the collision.
 Examples might include: